 Timetable to Graduation.
-The table on the preceding page shows the number of credits students must earn each term to earn a baccalaureate degree in four, five, or six years.
+The table below shows the number of credits students must earn each term to earn a baccalaureate degree in four, five, or six years.
 Students should keep in mind that they must complete 12 credits per term to maintain full-time status for purposes of financial aid.